TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Methodology

 After deriving the aligned dialogue turns, the next step is to model double-channel audio data with text guidance.
-We use GLM-4-Voice \cite{glm4voice}, an off-the-shelf SLM, as the backbone for training on full-duplex dialogue datasets.
+We use GLM-4-Voice \cite{glm4voice}\footnote{\url{https://huggingface.co/zai-org/glm-4-voice-9b}}, an off-the-shelf SLM, as the backbone for training on full-duplex dialogue datasets.
 GLM-4-Voice includes a speech tokenizer to convert audio into discrete tokens, a language model to process these tokens, and a vocoder to reconstruct speech.
-Its strong speech-text alignment makes it ideal for the backbone of text-guided speech generation.
-As illustrated in Figure \ref{fig:method_full_duplex_modeling}, our text-guided full duplex dialogue modeling framework centers around \textbf{two interleaving strategies}:
+Its strong speech-text alignment makes it ideal for the backbone of text-guided speech interaction.
+As illustrated in the second part of Figure \ref{fig:method_overall}, our text-guided full duplex dialogue modeling framework centers around \textbf{two interleaving strategies}:

 \textbf{Channel-wise Interleaving.} Full-duplex dialogue modeling necessitates the simultaneous processing of two-channel audio to capture cross-channel interactions.
 A common technique to address this is by interleaving the two audio channels into a single sequence, either with token-level interleaving \cite{ntpp} or chunk-level interleaving \cite{syncllm,omniflatten}.
 We choose chunk-level over token-level interleaving because it demonstrates better performance in our experiments.
 We first consider channel-wise interleaving for speech tokens.
 To implement this technique, let $s_u$ and $s_a$ represent speech tokens from the user and assistant channels.
 Each channel’s speech tokens are divided into speech chunks with a chunk size of $\tau_{SC} = 5$.
 Given GLM-4-Voice’s frame rate of $fr = 12.5\text{Hz}$, each speech chunk corresponds to a 400-ms audio segment.
 The chunk-interleaving process alternates segments between the two channels, forming a sequence $SC = [SC_u^1, SC_a^1, SC_u^2, SC_a^2, \dots]$.
 Each speech chunk contains $\tau_{SC}$ speech tokens, with a unique speaker ID token inserted at the beginning to distinguish between the channels.
 Specifically, $SC_u^i = [UID, s_u^{i\times\tau_{SC}+1}, s_u^{i\times\tau_{SC}+2}, \dots, s_u^{i\times\tau_{SC}+\tau_{SC}}]$ and $SC_a^i = [AID, s_a^{i\times\tau_{SC}+1}, s_a^{i\times\tau_{SC}+2}, \dots, s_a^{i\times\tau_{SC}+\tau_{SC}}]$ represent the $i$-th user and assistant channel speech chunks, where $UID$ and $AID$ denote the user and assistant ID tokens.